Sunday, January 5, 2020

 West 42nd Street looking east from 8th Avenue (Google Street View, August 2013).

 Today, 42nd Street has been transformed.
-That happened during the 1990s and was pretty much completed by the early 2000s.
+That happened during the 1990s and was completed by the early 2000s.
 Gone are the adult films!
 Everything is Disneyfied!
 Isn't that wonderful?
+Whatever, it's changed.
+Now you can take your kids to Madame Tussaud's or something similar.

 Glenn Frey You Belong to the City randommusings.filminspector.com